DYML

 DYML (105.7 FM), broadcasting as 105.7 Love Radio, is a radio station owned and operated by MBC Media Group.
-The station's studio and transmitter are located at the 3rd Flr of Ricleah building San Miguel Village, Hemingway St. Brgy.
-Tiza, Roxas, Capiz.
+The station's studio and transmitter are located at the 3rd Floor, Ricleah Building, Hemingway St., San Miguel Village, Brgy.
+Tiza, Roxas City.

 History

-2000-2014: Radyo Natin

-The station was inaugurated on January 1, 2000, as a community radio station under the Radyo Natin Network.
-Its studio and transmitter were located near Bagong Lipunan Trade Center with a power of 1,000 watts.
+The station was inaugurated on January 1, 2000 under the Radyo Natin network.
+During its existence, it was located near Bagong Lipunan Trade Center.
 It went off the air sometime 2004.

-2015-present: Love Radio

-In February 2015, the station returned on air, this time as 105.7 Love Radio and became the city's only 24-hour radio station since DYRX decreased its operating hours to 18 hours a day in the mid-nineties.
-Its transmitter was increased to 5,000 watts after the transmitter was moved to its current location.

-In August 2015, after eight months of regular broadcast, Love Radio emerged as the new No. 1 music station in the city per Kantar Media radio survey.
+In February 2015, the station returned on air, this time as 105.7 Love Radio.
+In August 2015, after eight months, Love Radio emerged as the new No. 1 music station in the city per Kantar Media radio survey.